appleraincoat/tp/docs/DeveloperGuide.md

 **Extensions:**

 * 1a.
-The input name is not of valid format
+The input `Name` is not of valid format

   * 1a1.
-Realodex shows an error message highlighting the correct format for name.
+Realodex shows an error message highlighting the correct format for `Name`.

+  * 1a2.
+User inputs a new name.

+  * 1a3.
+Steps 1a1 to 1a2 repeats until the `Name` input is valid.

-  * Use case ends.
+  * Use case resumes from step 2.

 * 1b.
-The input name is not found
+The input `Name` is not found

   * 1b1.
-Realodex shows an error message.
+Realodex shows an error message that client name is invalid.

+  * 1b2.
+User inputs a new name.

+  * 1b3.
+Steps 1b1 to 1b2 repeats until the `Name` input is valid.

-  * Use case ends.
+  * Use case resumes from step 2.

 <div style="page-break-after: always;"></div>